aswnvm/GitGhost/README.md

     Whether a local repo exists (y/n)
-    GitHub username and repo details (if cloning) Number of days to commit
+    GitHub username and repo details (if cloning) Names of the file to be edited
+    Number of days to commit
 It will then automatically generate commits and push them to the repository.

 ## External Files
-1. readme_contents.txt\
+1. content_code.json\
-   Contains content that is added to the README.md file on every commit.
+   Contains content that is randomly added to the selected code file on every commit.

-2. commit_messages.txt\
+2. content_readme.json\
-   Contains commit messages that are randomly selected for each commit.
+   Contains content that is randomly added to the selected readme file on every commit.

 ## How It Works